Non-Locality$\neq$Quantum Entanglement

-{\it Quantum Entanglement} is a phenomenon in which a quantum state of each particle does not have an individual description.
-In Classical Mechanics (CM), the dynamics of particles only relies on a set of parameters.
-When {\it Quantum Entanglement} occurs, the observation also affects the dynamics.
+{\it Quantum Entanglement} is a phenomenon in which the quantum state of each particle does not have an individual description.
+The dynamics of particles only relies on a set of parameters in Classical Mechanics (CM).
+When {\it Quantum Entanglement} happens, the observation also affects the dynamics.
 Therefore, the parameters of CM are not enough to show a consistent description.
 Hence {\it Quantum Entanglement} should be unique for distinguishing QM and CM.
-Because this phenomenon seems to violate local realism, it generates the broken of local hidden variable theory. \\
+Because this phenomenon violates local realism, it prohibits local hidden variable theory. \\

 For a 2-qubit state, one only has {\it one} choice to perform a partial trace operation.
 Any higher dimensional qubit states have {\it more} than one choice.
 This problem shows the difference between 2-qubit and many-body.
 One main difficulty of many-body Quantum Entanglement is the multi-parameter characterization of Quantum Entanglement.
 One can use the Schmidt decomposition to describe a general 2-qubit pure state by one variable.
 Therefore, the diagnosis of Quantum Entanglement is easy.
-In other words, it is {\it hard} to use a similar way to generalize to a general $n$-qubit state \cite{Chang:2017czx, Chang:2017ygi}.
-Currently, people showed the following general properties in a 3-qubit state: \begin{itemize} \item Using the generalized Schmidt decomposition \cite{Peres:1994qv} shows that {\it five} variables are enough for a general 3-qubit state \cite{Acin:2000jx}. \item The local operations and classical communication (LOCC) shows {\it two} inequivalent entangled classes \cite{Dur:2000zz}. \item One {\it cannot} ignore the three-body entanglement measure, 3-tangle, in a general study \cite{Coffman:1999jd}. \item A 3-qubit state is realizable in experiments \cite{Aoki:2003, Takeda:2018}. \end{itemize} Therefore, a 3-qubit state contains more than one entanglement description from more than one variable.
+In other words, it is {\it hard} to use a similar way to generalize to a general $n$-qubit state \cite{Chang:2017czx,Chang:2017ygi}.
+Currently, people know the following facts in a 3-qubit state: \begin{itemize} \item Using the generalized Schmidt decomposition \cite{Peres:1994qv} shows that {\it five} variables are enough for a general 3-qubit state \cite{Acin:2000jx}. \item The local operations and classical communication (LOCC) show {\it two} inequivalent entangled classes \cite{Dur:2000zz}. \item One {\it cannot} ignore the three-body entanglement measure, 3-tangle, in a general study \cite{Coffman:1999jd}. \item A 3-qubit state is realizable in experiments \cite{Aoki:2003,Takeda:2018}. \end{itemize} Therefore, a 3-qubit state contains more than one entanglement measure.
 The genuine tripartite entanglement is a necessary ingredient.
-The progress of techniques provides an opportunity to study many-body Quantum Entanglement in both theory and experiments.
+The progress of techniques provides an opportunity to study many-body Quantum Entanglement in theories and experiments.
 Hence a simple study of exploring the possible generalization of many-body Quantum Entanglement is to show an analytical solution of {\it 3-qubit states}. \\